Are you travelling during the cyclone season?

 - Joint Typhoon Warning Center

-What to do if you are stuck in a cyclone while overseas?
+What to do if you are caught in a cyclone while overseas?

-- Closely monitor the local news for weather updates.
+- Track the local news for weather updates.

 - Identify your local shelter.

-- If you are on an island, heed all advice to return to the mainland before the boats stop running.
+- If you're on an island, heed all advice to return to the mainland before the boats stop running.

-- Carry bottled water, some non-perishable food, a basic first-aid kit, a battery-operated radio and a torch
+- Carry bottled water, non-perishable food, a basic first aid kit, a battery-operated radio and a torch.

-- Carry your travel documents (passport, photo IDs) at all times or secure them in a safe, waterproof location
+- Carry your travel documents (passport, photo IDs) at all times or secure them in a safe, waterproof location.
+If you carry them with you, make sure they're in a waterproof bag or case.

 Where to get help